Classical Liberal Education and Leadership, MA

 Additional Curriculum Information

-For the restricted elective, students select one course from an approved list.
+For the restricted elective, students select one course from the list of options.
 Students should see the School of Civic and Economic Thought and Leadership for the most current list.
 Other courses may be substituted with approval of the academic unit.